10+ Top Tips Friendliest Rabbit Breeds For A Cuddly Pet Rabbit

 The English lop is definitely one of the friendliest rabbit breeds for pets.
 However, they do have some special needs because of their long ears.
 If they can get caught on things very easily and tare.
 So make sure to read up on them before you try to buy one.

-American Rabbit Breeders Association Breed Standerd Size – The English Lop weighs a minimum of 10.5 pounds with no max weight.
+American Rabbit Breeders Association Breed Standard Size – The English Lop weighs a minimum of 10.5 pounds with no max weight.
 They have an ear span at a minimum of 21 inches from tip to tip for the breed.

-Rabbit Temperament: They naturally have a very calm temperament and are good-natured, but are chewers.
+English Lop Rabbit Temperament: They naturally have a very calm temperament and are good-natured, but are chewers.
 So if in a wood hutch you will need to make sure they cannot get to the door edges or corners they can get their mouth around.
 The breed will be lazy for the most part, however, they are also very curious and can become bored.
 Some kind of toys is recommended to help keep them entertained, if not you could have some behavioral issues show up due to boredom.

 The second one is their long ears.
 If you will keep them outside their ears are easily torn and also need to have protection from the cold because they will get wet and freeze to wire or get water on them and stick to the cage.

-French Lop (Currently own )
+#2 – French Lop (Currently own )

-American Rabbit Breeders Association Breed Standerd Size: French lops have a minimum of 11.5 pounds and no max weight so you can see as large as 18 pounds.
+French lops have a minimum of 11.5 pounds and no max weight so you can see as large as 18 pounds.
 Their body mass is about the same as a 20lb dog.
+American Rabbit Breeders Association Breed Standard Size:

 Rabbit Temperament: French lops are like little dogs.
 Very good temperament and easy to care for.
 They are very big but will put up with a lot so they are a good breed for small children to sit on the floor next to them.
 Some animals of this breed enjoy to have a few toys but are often content being lazy and some will not even mess with a toy.
-Some like to through things like their food blows so it is best to have their feed secured to the cage.
+Some like to throw things like their food blows so it is best to have their feed secured to the cage.

-Con: The main issue with this breed due to their size and strength. they are VERY hard on cages and wire.
+Con: The main issue with this breed due to their size and strength.
+They are VERY hard on cages and wire.
 I build my own cages and floors are needing replaced every other summer.

-Mini Lop Temperament (have owned)
+#3 – Mini Lop Temperament (have owned)

-American Rabbit Breeders Association Breed Standerd Size – Mini lops have a minimum weight of 4.5 pounds and a max weight of 6.5 pounds for the breed.
+American Rabbit Breeders Association Breed Standard Size – Mini lops have a minimum weight of 4.5 pounds and a max weight of 6.5 pounds for the breed.
 These guys are about half the weight of French lops and are often confused with Holland lops.

-Temperament: Mini lops again are a very easy going breed, you might have the occasional fussy one but that is not normal for the breed.
+Temperament: Mini lops again are a very easygoing breed, you might have the occasional fussy one but that is not normal for the breed.
 If you find one that seems to be naturally fussy you should consider a different animal.

-Holland Lop Temperament
+#4 – Holland Lop Temperament

 Image Cred: Jack & Birdie’s Rabbitry located in central Florida – Click to visit.

-American Rabbit Breeders Association Breed Standerd Size – Holland lops have no minimum weight and have a max weight of 4 pounds for Sr. rabbits.
+American Rabbit Breeders Association Breed Standard Size – Holland lops have no minimum weight and have a max weight of 4 pounds for Sr. rabbits.

 Rabbit Breed Temperament: These little guys are the best choice if you have little space and would like to keep a rabbit indoors.
 You would be hard-pressed to find an aggressive Holland lop.
 They are a good breed for a small child (8-12) who has the drive and will to start their own herd of rabbits.
 They are easy to manage and do not have the strength of a larger breed.